sitespeedio/sitespeed.io/docs/documentation/coach/developers/index.md

 In the last step the  coach merges the advice into one advice list and creates an overall score.

-Isn't that cool?
+Cool huh?
 We got one more thing that we [intend to implement](https://github.com/sitespeedio/coach/issues/13): the combination of the two: A HAR advice that takes input from a DOM.
-This is cool because the coach will then have the power to know it all.
+This will be cool because the coach will then have the power to know it all.

 #### DOM advice